Git Quick Start Guide

 filename Plugins/HotPatcher/HotPatcher/Source/HotPatcherCore/Private/CreatePatch/PatcherProxy.cpp

-To clear all history in a Git repository while keeping only the latest commit, follow these steps:
+To clear all history records in a Git repository while keeping only the latest commit, you can follow these steps:

 1. Create a new branch:

-First, ensure you are in a clean working directory (no uncommitted changes) and create a new branch.
+First, ensure you are in a clean working directory (with no uncommitted changes), then create a new branch.

 1